 Naturally, that would be a better investment in a bear market (when the value of cryptocurrencies isn’t rising quickly).
 In a bull market (the opposite), you’d probably make a lot more profit by putting your money into something like ETH rather than providing liquidity on a stablecoin pair.

-Another way to avoid impermanent loss is to use an innovative DeFi platform like Bancor that allows single-sided exposure to certain liquidity pools, meaning you only have to provide one of the coins in the pair.
+Another way to avoid impermanent loss is to use an innovative DeFi platform like Bancor that allows single-sided exposure to certain liquidity pools, meaning you only have to provide one of the coins or tokens in the pair.

 Say you provide liquidity on the USDC/BNT pool (BNT is the Bancor token).
 When you provide a certain amount of USDC, Bancor automatically mints the same amount in BNT.
 Then, when you eventually pull out your USDC, Bancor sells some of the BNT to cover the impermanent loss and destroys the rest.